Labs64/swid-generator/README.md

 ## What are SWID Tags?

-Software identification tags (SWID tags) record unique information about an installed software application, including its name, edition, version, whether it’s part of a bundle and more.
+SoftWare IDentification (SWID) Tags record unique information about an installed software application, including its name, edition, version, whether it’s part of a bundle and more.
 SWID tags support software inventory and asset management initiatives.
 The structure of SWID tags is specified in international standard [ISO/IEC 19770-2:2009](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=53670).

 ## Quick Start